 Installing drywall is one of the most fundamental aspects of the construction industry.
 It’s hard, dirty work – and it’s a crucial part of the construction process.
 There’s a massive difference between walking through a framed building and one with walls.
 The drywall turns buildings and homes from “…are you sure this job is on-schedule?” to “Woah!
 This place is really shaping up!”

-Free Drywall Contract Template Available for Download
+Drywall Contract Template: Free Download

 Download a simple, easy-to-use drywall contract template that should work well for the majority of your jobs or projects.
 The template is in an MS Word format so you can easily edit it to suit your needs.

 Just like every other member of the construction industry, drywall contractors can have problems communicating with other contractors and subs, as well as recovering payment after completing their work.
 These problems are common in construction – business failure in construction is more common than almost any other industry.
 It’s tough work, the margins are tight, and the industry is infamous for payment disputes and financial struggles.

 Drywall contractors are faced with their own set of unique payment challenges.
 As a drywall contractor, you are usually one of the last to be called onto the job site.
 At this point in the project, the budget is getting thin and the project is often running behind schedule.
 In many instances, there may even be other trades on-site (electricians, plumbers) preventing you from starting your work.
 These delays and lost labor hours can become a headache to deal with if you don’t have a well-formulated drywall contract to set out how to handle these issues.